harshp2008/Notes/content/Business Management/Topic 1 - Introduction to Business Management/Unit 1.4 - Stakeholders.md

 > [!success] Expectation from the business
 >
 > - Pay taxes on time and should abide by the laws
-> - Grwoth causing less unemployement and more economic growth
+> - Growth causing less unemployement and more economic growth

 > [!Warning] Responsibilities towards the business
 >